What is the ideal room temperature?

 What happens if your room temperature is too low?

 If you have the opposite problem and your room is too cold, you could be at risk of problems such as dampness, mould and condensation.
-This can happen if you your heating is off for long periods of time, which can cause longer term problems if left, so it’s definitely worth keep on top of
+This can happen if your heating is off for long periods of time, which can cause longer term problems if left, so it’s definitely worth keep on top of

 You can also experience issues such as frozen pipes, which can cause bigger problems with your home further down the line.